 DEGIRO is accredited by The Netherlands Authority for the Financial Markets (AFM).

-I think DEGIRO does a really good job at explaining what happens with your money.
 You should read their Investment Services Information and their Client Agreement to understand how your assets are managed.

 DEGIRO segregates client assets into two separate entities (other than the main business entity):